wavemaker/docs/learn/react-native/image-picker.md

 import ImagePreview from '/learn/assets/image-picker_01.png';
 import ImageEditor from '/learn/assets/image-picker_02.png';

-An image picker is a component or feature in a software application that allows users to select or choose images from their device's gallery or camera.
-It is commonly used in applications that involve working with images, such as photo editors, social media platforms, messaging apps, and various content creation tools.
+An image picker feature allows users to select or choose images from their device's gallery or camera.
+This feature is commonly implemented in applications that involves working with images, such as photo editors, social media platforms, messaging apps, and various content creation tools.
 The primary purpose of an image picker is to provide users with a convenient way to select the images they want to work with or share within the application.

 The integration of an image picker in applications presents several compelling benefits, significantly enhancing the user experience.
 Users can effortlessly browse through their device's gallery or capture new moments using the integrated camera, fostering a sense of convenience and immediacy.

 ## Implement Image Picker in WaveMaker Application